 Industry consortia and communities of interest focused on either a specific identity management technology or an industry segment building recommendations for identity management best practice

+Kantara Assurance Review Board

+Kantara Work Groups and Discussion Groups

 DURATION:

 The IAWG is chartered to be an ongoing Work Group in the Kantara Initiative to maintain the Recommendations it produces over time.
 The charter will be reviewed and, if deemed necessary, revised on an annual basis.
 Its charter may be amended from time to time, with changes approved by the Leadership Council.